 The SENCo, subject leaders and the Senior Leadership Team monitor SEND provision by lesson observation and student shadowing.
 The SENCo meets with her line manager every week to discuss provision within the school and all subject leaders meet with their line manager every two weeks (one week for core subjects) in order to continually improve the teaching provision for students with SEND.
-Periodically the SENCo arranges targeted reviews (for example, in 2019 a homework review was held) to assess the provision that is currently being offered.
-This is in collaboration with parents/carers and students.
+Periodically the SENCo arranges targeted reviews to assess the provision that is currently being offered.